Apply to MC

 The Department of Chemistry & Biochemistry is housed in the third and fourth floors of Hederman Science building, as well as the fourth floor and one room on the first floor of the Math, Computer Science, & Chemistry (MCC) building.

-John W. Legg Conference Room - This elegant conference room was dedicated to Dr. John Legg during Homecoming 2007 for 40 years of service to the Department.
+This elegant conference room was dedicated to Dr. John Legg during Homecoming 2007 for 40 years of service to the department.
 The focal point in the room is a bust of Dr. Legg commissioned from Dr. Samuel Gore.
-The room houses recent journal acquisitions of the Department, a solid cherry table and podium, white boards, and audio-visual equipment.
+The room houses recent journal acquisitions of the department, a solid cherry table and podium, white boards, and audio-visual equipment.
 The room is well suited for meetings, thesis defenses, and small classes.

-Archie H. Germany Lecture Hall - This lecture hall is dedicated to Dr. Archie Germany, former professor and Chair of the Department.
+This lecture hall is dedicated to Dr. Archie Germany, former professor and chair of the department.
 It is located in MCC 402.
 It is equipped with a state-of-the-art multimedia system and is in almost constant use for chemistry lectures and demonstrations.

-Instrumental Laboratory - An instrument laboratory containing up-to-date equipment that students are encouraged to learn to operate in upper level chemistry course work.
-Some featured equipment include an FT-IR Spectrometer, a Gas Chromograph, a GC with Mass Selective Detector, a Polarimeter, and UV-Vis Spectrometer.
+An instrument laboratory containing up-to-date equipment that students are encouraged to learn to operate in upper level chemistry course work.
+Some featured equipment include an FT-IR spectrometer, a gas chromograph, a GC with mass selective detector, a polarimeter, and UV-visable spectrometer.

-Biochemistry Laboratory - A recently updated laboratory designed to reinforce concepts taught in Biochemistry courses and to teach techniques used in Biochemistry research.
-Equipment includes a refrigerated centrifuge, electrophoresis equipment, Differential Scanning Calorimeter, Lluminescence/Fluorescence Spectrometers, High Pressure Liquid Chromatography System (HPLC), and two multi-cell diode-array UV-Vis spectrometers suitable for performing enzyme-kinetics experiments.
+A recently updated laboratory designed to reinforce concepts taught in biochemistry courses and to teach techniques used in biochemistry research.
+Equipment includes a refrigerated centrifuge, electrophoresis equipment, differential scanning calorimeter, lluminescence/fluorescence spectrometers, high pressure liquid chromatography system (HPLC), and two multi-cell diode-array UV-visable spectrometers suitable for performing enzyme-kinetics experiments.